Latest news

 How do high school students join the program?

-Before the start of the After School and Summer Institute programs, Brainfood staff visit DC high schools and community events to recruit students.
+Before the start of the after school and summer programs, Brainfood staff visit DC high schools and community events to recruit students.
 Students must fill out an application and attend a mandatory orientation before they are placed in a Brainfood program.
-If you are a high school student who is interested in joining Brainfood OR if you are interested in having Brainfood staff recruit students at your high school, please contact Amy Brady at (202) 615 9250.
+If you are a high school student who is interested in joining Brainfood OR if you are interested in having Brainfood staff recruit students at your high school, please contact Carina Gervacio at (202) 615-9250.

 Do all Brainfood participants go on to work in the culinary industry?